 What Caused the Eaton Canyon Fire?

-A lawsuit was filed on January 13, 2025 in Los Angeles County Superior Court, alleging that Southern California Edison is responsible for the fire.
+Our lawsuit was filed on January 15, 2025 in Los Angeles County Superior Court, alleging that Southern California Edison is responsible for the fire.
 The lawsuit alleges that the fire is the result of SCE failing to shut the power off despite dangerous fire weather, failing to properly maintain its equipment and failing to properly maintain the vegetation surrounding its equipment.
 The complaint contains multiple photographs of what appears to be the start of a wildfire directly underneath transmission towers in Eaton Canyon.

 On January 26, 2025, the New York Times published an article containing additional information regarding the possible source of the Eaton Fire.
 The article contains security camera footage of flashes of light near Eaton Canyon electrical towers, with flames appearing moments later.
 The footage labels the flashes of light as “signs of arcing.”
 The article notes that the footage supports what was seen by residents.
 One resident, according to the article, saw a “flash of light” which was followed by fire at the base of an electrical tower.
 The article also notes that Whisker Labs, a company who has sensors which detect abnormal electrical activity on wires, detected faults in the area around 6 PM on January 7, 2025.
 Inciweb lists 6:18 PM as the official origin of the fire.